 Building supply chain transparency and visibility aren’t easy, but adopting processes and systems for streamlined supply chain compliance can help you take the first step towards a more transparent supply chain network.

 Document, data, and certification reporting from suppliers shouldn’t have to be difficult.
 There are a plethora of modern ProcureTech solutions available on the market (including Kodiak Hub) that can help to streamline onboarding and self-assessment activities, taking the busy work off of your procurement team to issue questionnaires, compile information, upload documents, and review responses.
 At the same time, suppliers are given more interactive UI/UX to complete compliance-based activities, making for a win-win scenario.

 One of the secret ingredients to smooth supplier management is becoming more process-dependent and less people-dependent; removing as many opportunities as possible for overly manual work and/or human error.

 If you do, your competition will be sure to wave as they speed by you in their Ferrari.

 It’s important that procurement practitioners and procurement technology vendors — alike — take advantage of the plethora of 3rd party intelligence tools/data sources available today.

-Kodiak Rating’s solution gives users the opportunity to add on Financial, Social, Environmental, and Country risk insights.
-Also available in the Kodiak Rating solutions are modules that cover PEP, Company Sanctions, Company Blacklists, Adverse Media, and Media Monitoring intelligence.
+Kodiak Hub’s solution gives users the opportunity to add on Financial, Social, Environmental, and Country risk insights.
+Also available in the Kodiak Hub solutions are modules that cover PEP, Company Sanctions, Company Blacklists, Adverse Media, and Media Monitoring intelligence.